jakemcc/jakemccrary.com/source/_posts/2016-07-30-amazon-web-services-and-elastic-beanstalk-how-to-send-a-sqs-message-to-a-specific-route-in-your-worker-environment.markdown

 are designed to run operations that you wouldn't want performed by your front-end serving web application.

-A major difference between the two environment teirs is that a worker environment provisions a [SQS](https://aws.amazon.com/sqs/) queue and provides a daemon that reads from this queue and POSTs messages to an instance of your worker service.
+A major difference between the two environment tiers is that a worker environment provisions a [SQS](https://aws.amazon.com/sqs/) queue and provides a daemon that reads from this queue and POSTs messages to an instance of your worker service.
 This daemon prevents your worker